Graduation from International School Located Overseas

 Foreign Credential Evaluations (in general)

-Q: Can a person who graduated an international school located outside Japan and is 17-year-old be admitted to a university in Japan?
+Q: Can a person who graduated an international school located outside Japan be admitted to a university in Japan?

 Thus, the education provided at such schools is presumably different from that of the host country.
 It is advisable to consult with the host country’s embassy in Japan for accurate information whether it is recognized as a school in the relevant country.

-If the international school is an approved institution in the host country, its graduates are eligible for admission to a university in Japan.
-If not, one of the conditions below must be met:
+If the international school is an approved institution in the host country and its educational curriculum is 12 years or more, its graduates are considered to have completed 12 years of school education in a foreign country and are eligible for admission to a university in Japan.

-• applicant has obtained the International Baccalaureate (IB), the German Abitur, the French Baccalauréate, or General Certificate of Education (GCE) A Level
+*If the academic qualification examination is equivalent to completing a course of less than 12 years, completion of a designated college preparatory course etc.*1 is required. - Applicant has obtained the International Baccalaureate (IB), the German Abitur, the French Baccalauréate, General Certificate of Education (GCE) A Level, International A Level or European Baccalauréate.

-• applicant has completed 12 years of education at an educational institution accredited by one of the international school accrediting bodies i.e. the Western Association of Schools and Colleges (WASC), the Council of International Schools (CIS), the Association of Christian Schools International (ACSI), or the New England Association of Schools and Colleges (NEASC).
+- Applicant has completed 12 years of education at an educational institution accredited by one of the international school accrediting bodies i.e. the Western Association of Schools and Colleges (WASC), the Council of International Schools (CIS), the Association of Christian Schools International (ACSI), the New England Association of Schools and Colleges (NEASC), Cognia, or the Council of British International Schools (COBIS).

 Those who do not fulfill any of the conditions above are not eligible for university admission in Japan solely by graduating from an international school.
 They must satisfy another qualification such as passing the Upper Secondary School Equivalency Examination.